heesungjang/WhatHot/README.md

 - **Styled-components** for styling.

-- **React-Navigation**: to achieve navigation between components, i used react-navigation library. setting up stack navigation, tab navigation and integrating them together using react-navigation was an amazing experience.
+- **React-Navigation**: to navigate between components, i used react-navigation library.

-- **React-Query**: for state management and data fetching, i used react-query.
-Handling asynchronous http request with react-query made my code effective and easy to read.
+- **React-Query**: For state management and data fetching, i used react-query.
+Handling asynchronous http request with react-query made my code not only effective but easy to read.

 ### :confused: Before React-Query